-Then, build both parts of our system: a beacon chain node implementation, and a validator client:
+Build both the beacon chain node implementation and the validator client:

 bazel build //beacon-chain:beacon-chainbazel build //validator:validator